holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 13. deallocate the memory
 14. deserialize the string to JSON if JSON is expected

-That looks like a lot of steps, but most of this code can be shared for the various functions throughout the Development Kit, leaving implementations to be as little as 5 lines long.
+That looks like a lot of steps, but most of this code can be shared for the various functions throughout the DNA Framework, leaving implementations to be as little as 5 lines long.
 Basically, the process inverts at the point of the native function call.

 #### WASM Single Page Stack